Dr Diane Silverthorne

 - Silverthorne D. Music, Art and Performance: From Liszt to Riot Grrrl The Musicalisation of Art (2018)

-- Silverthorne D. The Rational and Psychical Landscape in fin-de-siecle Vienna (2017)
+- Silverthorne D. Continuities and Discontinuities: The House and Garden as Rational and Psychical Space in Vienna's Early Modernism (2017)

 - Silverthorne D. 'Music and Immanence The 1902 Beethoven Exhibition and the Vienna Secession' (2015)